Barnegat-class seaplane tender: Design

-Before World War II, the United States Navy foresaw a need for a large force of seaplane tenders in the event of a war in the Pacific, to allow air operations from undeveloped islands and atolls.
-Full-size seaplane tenders (AVs) were designed to support two squadrons of flying boats each, but they were more expensive to build and had a deep draft, precluding their use in shallow harbors.
-The U.S. Navy therefore also planned for "small seaplane tenders" (AVPs), with a shallower draft, capable of supporting only one squadron each, but cheaper to build and able to operate in shallow waters.
-The AVPs were not the descendants of the "seaplane tenders (destroyer)" (AVDs); those had been converted from old destroyers because the Barnegat class could not be built quickly enough to meet the needs of the Navy at the start of the war.
+After relying on improvised and converted vessels to support seaplanes through most of the interwar period, in the five years before the Attack on Pearl Harbor the United States Navy received long-sought funding for the construction of two types of new-build seaplane tenders to support the operation of flying boats attached to Patrol (VP) Squadrons from undeveloped islands and atolls.
+Full-size seaplane tenders (AVs) were designed to support two squadrons each, but they were more expensive to build and had a deep draft, precluding their use in shallow harbors.
+The U.S. Navy therefore also ordered a sizable number (41) of "small seaplane tenders" (AVPs), the Barnegat class, with a shallower draft, capable of supporting only one squadron each, but cheaper to build and able to operate in shallow waters.
 Both the full-size and small seaplane tenders were designed to provide supplies, spare parts, fuel, repairs, and berthing for assigned seaplane squadrons, and were well-armed so that they could serve as the primary line of defense of the seaplane bases they set up.

-The Barnegat-class ships were the first purpose-built AVPs, prior ships carrying that designation having been minesweepers.
-In addition to carrying out the above-described responsibilities, they were well-enough armed to be employed as escorts for larger seaplane tenders, having a substantial anti-air and anti-surface gunnery capability, as well as depth charge racks and sonar for antisubmarine work.
-The gun battery varied greatly, being envisioned originally as two 5-inch (127-millimeter) 38-caliber guns, being expanded to an assigned total of four such guns in 1942.
-Few ships mounted four of these guns, and batteries of three, two, or one 5-inch guns were mounted during World War II, accompanied by various combinations of 40-millimeter and 20 mm antiaircraft guns.
+The Barnegat-class ships were the first (and only) purpose-built AVPs, prior ships carrying that designation having been Lapwing-class minesweepers pressed into service as tenders from 1918 onward.
+They were preceded into service by 14 "Seaplane Tenders (Destroyer)" (AVDs), interim vessels converted from old destroyers because, with war imminent, completion of enough Barnegats to meet pressing needs could not be guaranteed.

+The Barnegat design was derived from those of two other recent classes of ship: the two-strong Erie class of gunboats, and the seven-strong Treasury-class of Coast Guard cutters, all built in 1936-1937.
+The Barnegats were reliable, long-ranged, and seaworthy, and had good habitability, having been built with berthing capacity for an entire flying-boat squadron's aircrews.
+They were also well-armed, equipped with between one and four 5-inch (127-millimeter) 38-caliber dual-purpose main guns, as well as varying numbers of 20 mm and 40 mm antiaircraft guns, and depth charge racks and sonar for antisubmarine work.
 The armament was reduced after the war; those ships in commission as survey ships were entirely unarmed by 1959.

-The ships were reliable, long-ranged, and seaworthy, and had good habitability.

-In the spring of 1943, the U.S. Navy concluded that the number of Barnegats ordered was excess to requirements.
-Four of them were converted during construction to motor torpedo boat tenders, while a fifth was modified during construction for use as a catapult training ship for battleship and cruiser floatplane pilots, her catapult equipment coming from that manufactured for canceled Cleveland-class light cruisers.
+The ships' size and armament enabled them to take on numerous assignments other than their intended ones, including convoy escort, shore bombardment, tanking, and troop and cargo transport duties.
+Nonetheless, in the spring of 1943, the U.S. Navy concluded that the number of Barnegats ordered was excess to requirements.
+Four of them were therefore converted during construction into motor torpedo boat tenders, while a fifth was modified during construction for use as a catapult training ship for battleship and cruiser floatplane pilots, her catapult equipment coming from that manufactured for canceled Cleveland-class light cruisers.
 Six other Barnegats were canceled—four on 22 April 1943 and two more on 29 April 1943 – without having been laid down, their diesel engines being needed for various escort ships and amphibious landing craft.